 The Group requires its group entities to use foreign exchange forward contracts to reduce the currency exposure.
 The foreign exchange forward contracts must be in the same currency as the hedged item.
-On this basis, the Group has entered into forward contracts in relation to the foreign currency denominated monetary liabilities amounting to US\$184,717,000 (2014: US\$133,672,000).
+On this basis, the Group has entered into forward contracts in relation to the foreign currency amounting to US\$157,799,000 (2015: US\$184,717,000).
 It is the Group's policy to negotiate the terms of the hedge derivatives to match the terms of the hedged item to maximise hedge effectiveness (see Note 27 for details).

-36.2.1 Foreign Currency Risk Management (continued)
+- 36.2.1 Foreign Currency Risk Management (continued) - Sensitivity Analysis

-Sensitivity Analysis

-The Group is mainly exposed to the effects of rate fluctuations in the EURO to US\$.
+The Group is mainly exposed to the effects of rate fluctuations in the EURO against US\$.

 The following table details the Group's sensitivity to a 5% increase and decrease in the United States dollar against the EURO without considering the foreign currency forward contracts entered at end of the reporting period.
 5% is the sensitivity rate used when reporting foreign currency risk internally to key management personnel and represents management's assessment of the reasonably possible change in the EURO:US\$ foreign exchange rate.
-The sensitivity analysis includes outstanding foreign currency denominated monetary items and excludes the effect of any foreign currency forward contracts held at reporting date.
+The sensitivity analysis includes outstanding foreign currency denominated monetary items and excludes the effect of any foreign currency forward contracts held at the reporting date.
 A positive number below indicates an increase in profit for the year where the United States dollar weakens 5% against the EURO.

-2015 US\$'000 2014 US\$'000 Impact of EURO Profit for the year (i) 2,966 4,561
+2016 US\$'000 2015 US\$'000 Impact of EURO Profit for the year (i) 2,816 2,966